Woutitit/woutitit.github.io/song-creation-routine.md

 - Mix and master, perhaps from scratch, in a seperate file with audio stems only.
 Don't look back.
 - Device compatibility/Mono compatibility check, vibe check.
 - Ship!

+## Find one or more reference track(s)
+It really helps to have one or more reference tracks for any stage in the project creation stage.
+Reference tracks serve as your inspiration as well as a reference of whether your mixing is any good.

+You don't need a single reference track.
+You could have a track which you want to take as a blueprint for your project.
+However, maybe the mix is not what you want, so you have another track similarly to the genre and you reference that one for mixing.
+And then you have maybe other tracks (or the same) taking as inspiration.

+Really, reference tracks can be used in various ways.
+Like, you could use them at the very start for inspiration to rip off a song structure or to rip off sound design or rhythms or elements or whatever (doesn't matter as all music is recycled) and/or you could use it for mixing/mastering and to check LUFS and stuff.

+## Research and know your genre
+Every song you make will lean close to one or more particular genres.
+Usually genres have some stylistic choices that make them sound like a certain genre.
+Whether that is sound design, a progression, certain rhythms, certain instrumentation, certain layering.
+It can be anything and knowing at least what you want to make and in which genre will help you  plan a project better.

+If there really isn't a genre but you know for example you want to have an electronic and modern tango/waltz vibe going you could for example go with stylistic elements of tango waltz but with modern synths and maybe a hard hitting drum loop and stuff like that.

+## Have presets, samples and a template ready
+It's critical that you need to have most (but preferably all) sounds already available before you create your songs.
+So have presets with the required macros and have samples that will help your genre so that you can minimize the amount of sound design that you need to do.
+Of course, tweaking to fit a song will always be necessary.

+Here it helps to really have seperate sound design sessions.
+Keep a list of sounds you want to make and then in some sessions try and make that sound.
+Save it and then you can either use it later or you can work on it later.
+Or if you happened to make a cool sound in a project, simply sample it with all it's FX and maybe you could use that sound bite in a next project.

+A template could also help.
+For example, you might not need some send tracks even but just some stuff that sets up sidechain quickly and stuff.
+Anything that makes you be creative faster.